-Just visit one of the supported websites product page, and click the “add” button that appear on the top left screen.
+Just visit one of the supported websites product pages, and click the “add” button that appears on the top left the screen.

 Importify boasts a simple but effective built-in editor for product descriptions.
 Feel free to edit almost any aspect of a given product before importing to your store.